djbrunoramon/djbrunoramon/README.md

 ***
  Some curiosities about me:
- - I have worked in the musical production of several bands.Já
+ - I already worked in the musical production of several bands.
  - I have already worked teaching computer classes for young people and adults.
  - Very passionate about technology and games.